 You must provide us with full details of your claim and we are likely to ask you to complete a claim form to pass to the insurer.
 We will employ due care and skill if we act on your behalf in respect of any claims.

 If our claims department acts on behalf of the insurer in negotiating settlement of your claim, we will inform you of this.
 In such circumstances other persons from within our organisation will continue to act on your behalf.
 Otherwise, we will be representing you.

 We are dedicated to providing you with a high level of service at all times, but if you are not satisfied, please contact any of our staff.
-In the event that you remain dissatisfied and wish to make a complaint, you should contact:
+In the event that you remain dissatisfied, you should contact:

 10-12 Ely Place, London, EC1N 6RY.
 Telephone 020 7405 0009